axoflow/axosyslog-core-docs/content/app-man-syslog-ng/dqtool.1.md

 - `--persist` or `-p`

-    The path to the {{% param "product.ose" %}} persist file.
+    The path to the {{% param "product.abbrev" %}} persist file.
 The `relocate` command automatically updates the entries of the disk-buffer files in the persist file.

 ## Examples